kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/File-system-log-appender/index.md

 Select _File_ appender type.

-Please, see [Creating file system log appender in Admin UI](#creating-file-system-log-appender-in-admin-ui) section for details.
+See [Creating file system log appender in Admin UI](#creating-file-system-log-appender-in-admin-ui) section for details.

 Verify that newly created appender has appeared in list.